eliasnepo/eliasnepo/README.md

 ---

 - 📚 Working with Java, JavaScript and TypeScript.
-- 💻 I’m currently learning the Full Stack Development with Spring Boot on back-end, ReactJS on front-end and React Native on mobile.
+- 💻 Learning the Full Stack Development with Spring Boot/NodeJs, ReactJS and React Native.
 - 😀 See my [portfolio](https://eliasnepo-portfolio.netlify.app/).
 - 👩🏻‍💻 You can reach me  on: